aurelia/aurelia/docs/user-docs/app-basics/validating-data.md

 ## Validation controller

-So far the core functionalities of the validation have been discussed.
+So far the functionalities of the `@aurelia/validation` have been discussed.
 The part regarding the integration with view has been kept out of the discussion so far.
 This section starts addressing that.